-We all know that being in the military means being trained to do things in the most efficient manner possible, and according to this article on military.com, that also applies to taking a shower:
+We all know that being in the military means being trained to do things in the most efficient manner possible, and per this article on military.com, that also applies to taking a shower:

 “In Marine Corps boot camp, the first couple of weeks will be spent doing things ‘by the numbers.’
 This is true for hygiene time as well.
 When everyone is packed into their showering area, a drill instructor will give you an allotted time (by counting down from a certain number) to clean individual parts of your body and then rinse.
 Being able to take a full shower without a DI giving commands is also a rite of passage.”